Geo4D: Leveraging Video Generators for Geometric 4D Scene Reconstruction: Related Work

-\paragraph{Iterative 4D Reconstruction.}
+\paragraph{Iterative 4D reconstruction.}

 Iterative or optimization-based approaches reconstruct 4D models from monocular videos by iteratively fitting the observed data.
 Classical techniques often rely on RGB-D sensors~\cite{newcombe2015dynamicfusion,innmann2016volumedeform}, but such steps are impractical for many real-world scenes.
-Recently, with advancements in neural representations~\cite{park2019deepsdf,mildenhall2020nerf}, NeRF-based approaches~\cite{park2021nerfies,park2021hypernerf,li2021neural,pumarola2021d,li2023dynibar, jiang2024multiply} have shown impressive results.
+Recently, with advancements in neural representations~\cite{park2019deepsdf,mildenhall2020nerf}, NeRF-based approaches~\cite{park2021nerfies,park2021hypernerf,li2021neural,pumarola2021d,li2023dynibar,jiang2024multiply} have shown impressive results.
 However, volume rendering in NeRF is computationally expensive.
-Convergence and rendering speed can be improved by using 3D Gaussian Splatting (3D-GS) representations~\cite{kerbl20233d,wu24_4DGS,yang2024deformable,som24wang,dreamscene4d,lin24gaussian,lei2024mosca, yuan20251000fps4dgaussian}, which reduce but do not eliminate the cost of iterative optimization.
-Very recently, MegaSaM~\cite{li2024_megasam} achieved highly accurate and robust camera pose estimation and reconstruction for dynamic videos, but it requires accurate monocular depth prior.
-Similarly, Uni4D~\cite{yao2025uni4dunifyingvisualfoundation} produces accurate 4D reconstruction by leveraging various visual foundation models and performing multi-stage bundle adjustment.
-In contrast, our approach is a diffusion-driven feed-forward framework, which eliminates the need for per-video bundle adjustment and other depth estimation models.
+Convergence and rendering speed can be improved by using 3D-GS representations~\cite{kerbl20233d,wu24_4DGS,yang2024deformable,som24wang,dreamscene4d,lin24gaussian,lei2024mosca,yuan20251000fps4dgaussian}, which reduce but do not eliminate the cost of iterative optimization.
+Very recently, MegaSaM~\cite{li2024_megasam} achieved highly accurate and robust camera pose estimation and reconstruction for dynamic videos, but it requires accurate monocular depth priors.
+Similarly, Uni4D~\cite{yao2025uni4dunifyingvisualfoundation} produces accurate 4D reconstructions by leveraging various visual foundation models and performing multi-stage bundle adjustment.
+In contrast, our approach is a diffusion-driven feed-forward framework, which eliminates the need for per-video bundle adjustment and external depth estimation models.

-\paragraph{Feed-forward 4D Reconstruction.}
+\paragraph{Feed-forward 4D reconstruction.}